 Watch your step – no, really.
 Each fade-in, fade-out, cross-tread LED light is a miniature marvel to behold in action, even inside a fairly conventional-looking home interior.
 Edo Kriegsmann is a German designer with a taste for interactive furniture, furnishings, and fixtures, including but not limited to light-up tables and this illuminated series of steps.
+The sensor at the bottom, once tripped, starts the sequence of lights leading up to the top of the steps – while not demonstrated, one has to hope there is a corresponding sensor at the top that performs the same function in reverse.
 DIY LED Steps: Motion-Sensing Staircase Illuminates Itself

 Imagine waiting for the train while picking out your groceries from a display case filled with products identical in size, scale and color to really grocery store shelves.
 If the first round of the digital revolution was about making the real virtual, this time it is about making the virtual real again.
 South Korean grocery chain Tesco was looking for a way to one-up their major competitor – impossible to do in terms of physical shops due to a lack of actual stores; hence, they turned toward the world wide web with a combination of mobile phone and QR code technologies.
+Using smartphones, shoppers can browse the isles during time normally spent idle anyway on their way to or from work.
+Their purchased products are then delivered by the store, waiting for them when they get home and ready to be put right into the kitchen cabinets, refrigerator or freezer.
 Mobile Smart Phone Grocery Shopping in Subway Stations